PulseRain/Rattlesnake/README.md

 ## 6. Zephyr <a name="zephyr"></a>
 [zephyr 1.14.1-rc1](https://github.com/PulseRain/zephyr) has been successfully ported to PulseRain Rattlesnake.
 Basically, a board called **rattlesnake** is created, and a SoC called **pulserain-rattlesnake** is added.
 The details of the porting job can be found [here](https://github.com/PulseRain/zephyr/commit/d84996362d748e84b22b8de2545f8bba96fab6b1).
 The OS infrastructure of zephyr has not been modified during the porting.
 Only a driver for UART and modifications to the Makefile were added.

+To build applications for zephyr, please do the following under Linux:
+  1. Follow the instructions [here](https://docs.zephyrproject.org/latest/getting_started/installation_linux.html) to setup development environment.

+     The rest of the document assumes Linux is used as host for build, and Zephyr SDK 0.10.3 is used for toolchain.

+  2.

 cmake -B build -DBOARD=rattlesnake -DCMAKE_VERBOSE_MAKEFILE:BOOL=ON VERBOSE=1 samples/philosophers